One of the best-known women in UK financial sector

 Named one of Fortune Magazine’s World’s 50 Greatest Leaders

-In 2010, Helena founded the 30% Club, a cross-business initiative to achieve better gender-balanced UK company boards through men and women working together on a voluntary actions.
+Helena Morrissey founded the 30% Club in 2010, a cross-business initiative to achieve better gender-balanced UK company boards through men and women working together on a voluntary actions.
 These efforts now span the whole career journey from schoolroom to boardroom and the proportion of female directors on UK listed company boards has more than doubled.
 The 30% Club approach has been adopted internationally, including in the US, Hong Kong, Ireland, Italy, South Africa, Australia, Canada, Malaysia and the Gulf Co-Operation Countries.
 Helena also chairs Business in the Community’s gender equality campaign, part of the Prince of Wales’ Responsible Business network.

 A Cambridge philosophy graduate, she began her career with Schroders in New York.
 Helena is married to a Buddhist meditation teacher and they have nine children, six girls and three boys whose ages range from 7 to 24.